 The Utah craft beer scene is thriving and breweries in Salt Lake City are popping up to fill the demand.
 There are now so many Salt Lake breweries that deciding where to go is a hard choice.
-This guide will give you the full tour of SLC craft brews and help you find your perfect pint.
+This guide will give you the full tour of the best SLC craft brews and help you find your perfect pint.

 The Growth of Breweries in Salt Lake City

 US beer lovers are all about the craft beer.
 Sales of traditional mass market beers are flat but craft beer sales are up 6.2% (according to the Brewer’s Association).
 No where is this upward trend more noticeable than in Salt Lake.
-Twenty years ago there were three brew pubs in Salt Lake City and now there are fifteen brew pubs and micro breweries.
+Twenty years ago there were three brew pubs in Salt Lake City and now there are eighteen brew pubs and micro breweries.
 The growth is coming from a confluence of evolving demographics, city zoning and refined consumer demand.

 - Salt Lake County demographics are becoming less Mormon.

 According to the LDS Church’s own statistics, Salt Lake County is only 50% Mormon.
 The closer you move into Salt Lake’s metro core, the more the diversity in the population.
 Salt Lake is also a university town which makes the demographics in the city core somewhat more multi-ethnic and less white than the rest of the state.